Election Night Winner: Who Is Alexandria Ocasio-Cortez?

-NEW YORK (CBSNewYork) – Landing a major political upset, 28-year-old Alexandria Ocasio-Cortez now finds herself in a bid to become the next representative from New York, after defeating U.S. Rep. Joseph Crowley in the Democratic congressional primary.
+NEW YORK (CBSNewYork) – Landing a major political upset, 28-year-old Alexandria Ocasio-Cortez now finds herself in a bid to become the next representative from New York, after defeating U.S. Rep. Joseph Crowley in the House Democratic primary for District 14.

 The shock of her victory was written on her face Tuesday night at the results came in.